luisaramicar11/skillSwap/README.md

 ## Why SkillSwap?

-Updating and strengthening skills is crucial, especially in a constantly evolving digital environment.
+Updating and strengthening our skills is crucial, especially in a constantly evolving digital environment.
 SkillSwap addresses the challenges of collaborative learning, offering a smooth and effective digital experience for knowledge exchange.

 ## Objective